mohachouch/forms-wpf-progress/README.md

 ## How can I try?

 This is really simple.
-You can test the latest Xamarin Forms WPF on Nighlty build.
+You can test the latest Xamarin Forms WPF on Nighlty build. <br>
 Nuget repository : https://ci.appveyor.com/nuget/xamarin-forms-wpf-ci